Skip to content

 Examples:

-feat: add Redis metrics forwarding support
+feat: add Redis storage backend support

 fix(worker/hooks/metric): handle worker restart gracefully